How to Apply – MPH Program

 2c.
 A professional license or certificate that requires a bachelor’s degree for eligibility to sit for the exam.
 Please submit proof of the credential with your MPH program application material

-3. Referrals: Applicants must provide names and email addresses of employers, peers or educators who are willing to provide a reference.
+3. Referrals: In addition to the letters of recommendation applicants must provide e-mail addresses and telephone numbers of employers, peers or educators who are willing to provide a reference.
 Academic referrals are preferred.

 4. An Academic Essay (Please note it is not a Personal Goals Statement) is included in the application form.
 Alternately, you may submit the essay in MS Word as an email attachment to email@example.com.
 Answer each of the following three questions with two or more paragraphs: